International Legal and Professional Development Grant Programme

 Since 2009, we have awarded over 100 grants, which have helped junior barristers to participate in key international events and programmes in jurisdictions such as South Korea, Hong Kong, Brazil, Japan, France, Singapore, and the United States.

-To apply, please read our guidance document, then submit your application form, equality and diversity monitoring form, and proposed budget to your SBA and the Young Barristers’ Committee by the relevant application deadline.
+To apply, please read our Guidance Document, then submit your Application Form, equality and diversity monitoring form, and proposed budget to your SBA/ Circuit and the Young Barristers’ Committee by the relevant application deadline.

 - Applicant of seven years’ practice or less

 - Member of participating SBA or circuit (see below)

 - Event must take place before end of calendar year

 - Applicant must demonstrate that participation will contribute to their professional development and legal practice.

 “Without [YBC’s] support I would not have been able to have achieved something that I have always wanted to so thank you again.
 The scheme…is one of the truly wonderful aspects to the Bar”